stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 .. hint::

-    In the Matrix Editor only one quadrant at the time is being displayed.
+    In the Matrix Editor only one quadrant is displayed at a time.
     You can select which quadrant is shown by accessing the quadrant selector button in the upper left corner of the matrix display.